 - The GHTBL is an amateur organization.
 No players or managers are paid for their services.

-There is no age restriction, though most GHTBL players are current and former college-athletes, and future and ex professionals.
+- There is no age restriction, though most GHTBL players are current or former college athletes, prospects and ex-professionals.

-GHTBL by-laws include American League rules (DH), 7-inning games, 9 batters in a lineup, no player re-entry, and no courtesy pinch-runners.
+- GHTBL by-laws include American League rules (DH), 7 inning games, 9 batters in a lineup, no re-entry and no courtesy pinch runners.

-If a new player is selected by more than one franchise, the player is free to choose his preferred franchise.
+- If a new player is recruited by multiple GHTBL franchises, the player is free to choose his preferred franchise.

-All players must appear in 5 separate games in the regular season to qualify for the playoff tournament.
+- All players must appear in 5 separate Regular Season games to qualify for the Playoff Tournament.